Limitations of Particle-Based Spasers

-The radiative and non-radiative decay rates of emitters in the vicinity of spherical metal particles have been obtained some time ago using a multi-polar expansion of the electromagnetic field \cite{Ruppin1982a}.
-In particular, it has been found that for dipole emitters in close proximity (sub-wavelength distance) to the metal sphere, coupling of the emitter to higher-order multi-poles contributes significantly to the non-radiative decay rate.
-Staying within the language of Mie theory, these decay channels are off-resonant higher-order multi-polar ''modes''.
-Within the language of solid-state physics, these non-radiative channels are excitations of various quasi-particles in the metal, e.g., electron-hole pairs, sometimes referred to as surface energy transfer (SET) (due to its similarity to F\"o{}rster resonant energy transfer) \cite{Yun2005,ColasdesFrancs2008}.
-This is also related to the fact that for dispersive and dissipative material properties, the multi-polar ''modes'' are not anymore orthogonal.
-Physically speaking, these multi-polar ''modes'' exchange power between each other and, considering that higher-order multi-poles do not radiate but are prone to Ohmic losses, this leads to additional non-radiative decay processes (this is already captured by the framework of Ref.\ \cite{Ruppin1982a}).
-In fact, such cross-coupling effects are well-known in laser physics (excess noise or Petermann factor) \cite{Siegman1989} and, e.g., lead to modifications of the laser threshold and laser linewidth.
-Obviously, such effects cannot be captured when only considering dipolar modes in quasi-static \cite{Bergman2003,Andrianov2011,Andrianov2011a, Parfenyev2012, Ginzburg2013, Stockman2010} approaches.
+The accurate description of relaxation rates inside the gain-medium is an essential part of our model.
+The spontaneous decay rates of \textit{individual} emitters in the vicinity of spherical metal particles have been obtained some time ago using a multi-polar (Mie) expansion of the electromagnetic field \cite{Ruppin1982a}.
+Ruppin's framework has influenced several work on single emitter emission \cite{Chew1987,Kim1988,Carminati2006,ColasdesFrancs2008,Moroz2010} and is also the basis of our gain-medium description.
+In particular, Ruppin found that for dipole emitters in close proximity (sub-wavelength distance) to the metal sphere, coupling of the emitter to quadrupolar and higher-order multi-poles contributes significantly to the spontaneous decay rate even when the emitter is resonant with the dipolar mode.
+The excitation of off-resonant higher order plasmonic 'modes' equates to non-radiative decay channels.
+This is sometimes referred to as surface energy transfer (SET) \cite{Yun2005,ColasdesFrancs2008} or more general as quenching.
+This is also related to the fact that for dispersive and dissipative material properties, the multi-polar 'modes' are not power orthogonal.
+Physically speaking, these multi-polar 'modes' exchange power between each other and, considering that higher-order multi-poles do not radiate but are prone to Ohmic losses, this leads to additional non-radiative decay processes.
+In fact, such cross-coupling effects are well-known in laser physics (excess noise or Petermann factor) \cite{Siegman1989} and lead to modifications of the laser threshold and laser linewidth.
+Obviously, such effects cannot be captured when only considering dipolar modes or generic numbers for the relaxation rate of the gain medium \cite{Bergman2003,Andrianov2011,Andrianov2011a, Parfenyev2012, Ginzburg2013, Stockman2010}.
+Specifically, the decomposition of the rates into multi-polar orders (Mie coefficients) allows us further to analyze in detail where the emitted energy goes: to Ohmic losses/dissipation ($\gamma_{\rm{nrad}}$), to far-field radiation ($\gamma_{\rm{rad}}$), or to the actual resonator-mode ($\gamma_{\rm{res}}$).
+Further, one can derive directly from these calculations relevant numbers such as the $\beta$-factor $\beta=\gamma_{\rm{res}}/\gamma_{\rm{tot}}$ (with $\gamma_{\rm{tot}}$=$\gamma_{\rm{nrad}}$+$\gamma_{\rm{rad}}$) or the Purcell-factor $\Gamma=\gamma_{\rm{res}}/\gamma_0$.
+Note, that also $\gamma_{\rm{res}}$ is partly radiative and non-radiative.
+Here, $\gamma_0$ is the unperturbed vacuum decay rate of the emitter that is needed as an experimental input to calculate the absolute values of the various decay rates.
+Since the decay rates $\gamma(\vec{r},\vec{p})$ of individual emitters are extremely sensitive to the precise position $\vec{r}$ and orientation $\vec{p}$ of the emitter \cite{Ruppin1982a,ColasdesFrancs2008}), the representation of the gain medium by an \textit{ensemble} of dipolar emitters with \textit{different} decay properties is a key feature of our model.
+This clearly goes beyond the usual linear gain medium description, especially as spatial hole burning effects can be included.
+Details about the calculation of the decay rates and the rate-equation description of the spaser system are given in the SM.